North Rainbow Express

 However, there was one instance when the EH800 series pulled a passenger train shortly after the Hokkaido Shinkansen opened, but that ended within a year and has not happened since.
 Why is that?

-Please note that the following information is of unknown veracity, but it has been pointed out that using the EH800 series, which was introduced in the circumstances described above, to pull passenger trains is a "misuse of subsidies" and may have become problematic .
-If this is true, it means that the EH800 series will no longer be used to pull passenger trains.
+I must preface this by saying that the following information is of uncertain veracity, but it has been suggestedthat using the EH800 series, which was introduced under the circumstances described above, to haul passenger trains may have been a "misuse of subsidies" and therefore problematic.the EH800 series will not haul passenger trains in the futureit would mean that

 These are the reasons why I believe that there will no longer be special trains running between Akita Station and Hakodate Station.
 I would like to say that the "Harbor Rainbow" will be remembered as a phantom train in many ways, but because it is such a minor train, it may never be remembered.
 I hope that this article will help ensure that it is remembered